“I know nobody knows

-As most of you know, we encourage intellectual engagement at Fortis.
+As most of you know, we encourage intellectual engagement.
 The upcoming election and the interest rate cycle are certainly worthy of your attention and due diligence but we would not recommend making major portfolio decisions around “what if” scenarios.
 Let’s stay focused on a potential bear market caused by global conflict, recession or credit bubbles.
 Almost everything else is just short-term noise.

 We are more concerned about the Deutsche Bank crisis right now that we are about the Trump vs. Hillary debates.
 A collapse of the venerable German banking behemoth would cause unknown ripples throughout the global economy.
 But for now, we stay the course.